 Kauai Offers A President’s Club Trip Experience Unlike Any Other

 As soon as you touch ground in Kauai, you’ll quickly understand why it’s referred to as ‘The Garden Isle.’
-Largely undeveloped, Kauai is saturated with undisturbed rainforests, towering waterfalls, and a vast range of native wildlife.
+Mostly undeveloped, Kauai is saturated with undisturbed rainforests, towering waterfalls, and a vast range of native wildlife.
 Hollywood has come calling countless times to take advantage of the striking natural beauty that can’t be found on the mainland.
-Jurassic Park, Raiders of the Lost Ark, and Avatar are just a few blockbusters that have used Kauai’s stunning environment to create the most unforgettable landscapes in film.
+Jurassic Park, Raiders of the Lost Ark, and Avatar are just a few blockbusters that have used Kauai’s stunning environment to create the most unforgettable landscapes in the film.

 When your President’s Club trip or incentive trip starts to get weighed down by a tourist-heavy destination, Kauai is an attractive option.
 Kauai retains all of the amenities and activities of the bigger islands without the crowds of leisure travelers and tourist traps.

 The island is home to three exceptional, first-class resorts: The Princeville Resort, the Grand Hyatt Kauai Resort & Spa, and Ko’a Kea Hotel & Resort at Poipu Beach.
 Because so much of the island is non-commercial, each of these resorts has gone to great lengths to offer exceptional luxury and privacy around the Napali coastline.